The List of Prohibited Substances and Methods

 - The S2 Prohibited Substances are always mandatory at WKSF Anti-Doping Program.

-The 2022 Prohibited Substances and Methods is now available and has been in effect from January 1st, 2022.
+The 2023 list is now available and has been in effect from January 1st, 2022.

 The list is divided in: